gener/gitcom/README.md

 ## Getting Started

-1. Download the project, open it in Xcode and build.
+1. Download the project, open it in Xcode.
-2. In Project navigator (left panel), open Products directory.
-3. Right-click on gitcom executable -> Show in Finder.
-Copy executable gitcom file into your project directory.
+2. Change the Team Signing section in project file.
+3. Build and archive project.
+4. Open the directory with executable file.
+5. Run `./gitcom integrate git` to install app in your system (copy gitcom executable file into usr/loclal/bin directory.
+Allows to use **gitcom**, **git cm** and **git-cm** commands ).

 ## Usage